 Instructions

-- Melt butter over medium heat in a Dutch oven or stockpot.
-Add onion, celery, and carrots and cook until fragrant, approximately 4-5 minutes.
+- Melt the butter over medium heat in a Dutch oven or stockpot.
+Add onion, celery, and carrots.
+Cook until the onion and celery are soft and fragrant, approximately 7-8 minutes.

-- Reduce heat to low.
-Add garlic, parsley, and poultry seasoning; cook for 1 minute, stirring constantly.
-Sprinkle in 1 1/2 tablespoons flour; cook for 1 minute, stirring constantly.
-Stir in chicken stock and bay leaf; simmer for 25 minutes.
+- Reduce the heat to low.
+Add garlic, parsley, thyme, and poultry seasoning; cook for 1 minute, stirring constantly.
+Sprinkle in 2 tablespoons of flour; cook for 1 minute, stirring constantly.
+Stir in chicken stock and bay leaves; simmer for 20 minutes or until the carrots are soft.

-- Remove the bay leaf.
+- Remove the bay leaves.
 Season with salt and pepper to taste.
-Add chicken and frozen peas and simmer for an additional 5 minutes.
+Add the chicken and frozen peas (if using) and simmer for 5 minutes.

 - In a medium bowl, mix 1 cup flour, baking powder, sugar, and salt.
-Cut in butter with a pastry cutter.
+Cut in the butter with a pastry cutter.
 When crumbly, add milk and stir just until combined.
-Drop by small spoonfuls into simmering soup.
+Drop by small spoonfuls into the simmering soup.
 Cover and cook for 15 minutes without removing the lid.
+Garnish with chopped fresh parsley or thyme.

 Notes